trilitech/tezos-developer-docs/docs/developing/octez-client/installing.md

       dnf install -y tezos-client
       ```

-   For more local installation options, see [How to get Tezos](https://tezos.gitlab.io/introduction/howtoget.html) in the Octez documentation.
+   For more local installation options, see [Installing Octez](https://octez.tezos.com/docs/introduction/howtoget.html) in the Octez documentation.

 1. Verify that the Octez client is installed by running this command: